FelixOnline/v2/content/articles/2017-10-27-miracle-material-could-bring-an-end-to-cracked-smartphone-screens.md

 So how does one go about creating a material from scratch?
 “To me it’s like you are in a very sunny place, like a sunny Spain or sunny Malaga, and you look up at the sky and there’s nothing there,” says Santos.
 “I got the idea and then the theory and then did simulations.
 After several months those simulations worked well so then I suggested to a few colleagues in Berkeley and Stanford to try to make it and they did – that simple!”

+> “As well as making more durable screens, the material could allow smart devices to become solar powered”

 “One of the applications that people got very excited about was essentially to try to replace some of the components you have in the iPhone, for instance,” he adds.
 “In several of the iPhones they use different kinds of glass, kinds of sapphire glasses, or other kinds of polymers.
 Those polymers or those glasses are expensive and very fragile but if you replaced some of those components, and then include the material, you could get so many features and one of those is unbreakable screens.”

 As well as making more durable screens, the new material could allow smartphones and smart devices to become solar powered and therefore rechargeable on the go.